What is the main source of law authorising this entity form?

 Which are the typical annual maintenance costs of maintaining the existence and legal good standing of such an entity (excluding legal fees)?

-The annual maintenance costs include those incurred for the preparation and submission of annual or monthly tax returns (task normally undertaken by accountants) to the Chilean tax authority.
+The annual maintenance costs include those incurred for the preparation and submission of annual or monthly tax returns (tasks normally undertaken by accountants) to the Chilean tax authority.

 An annual shareholders meeting may also be required.

-The SpA must maintain a business address and pay an annual municipal licence that ranges between 0.25% and 0.5% of the SpA’s capital for tax purposes, which can be paid in two instalments.
+The SpA must maintain a business address and pay an annual municipal license that ranges between 0.25% and 0.5% of the SpA's capital for tax purposes, which may not be less than USD70 and not more than USD585,000 approx. This municipal license can be paid in two (2) instalments.

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).

-Currently, there is one general corporate tax regime with a corporate tax rate of 27%.
+Currently, there is a general corporate tax regime with a corporate tax rate of 27%.

-There is an alternative corporate tax regime with a corporate tax rate of 25% (Régimen Pro Pyme), which, in general terms, may be applicable to small and medium business that comply several requirements, such as having an average annual gross income not greater than USD3,000,000 approx., in the last 3 years.
+There is an alternative corporate tax regime with a corporate tax rate of 25% (Régimen Pro Pyme), which, in general terms, may be applicable to small and medium business that comply with several requirements, such as having an average annual gross income not greater than USD3,130,000 approx., in the last three (3) years.

 Summary of any specific matters, e.g. recent or prospective major legal developments